DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 }
 ```

-- Use `SecuredEFCoreObjectSpace` to commit all changes to database in the [saveBarButtonItem.ItemClick](https://docs.devexpress.com/WindowsForms/DevExpress.XtraBars.BarItem.ItemClick) event handler and delete the current object in the [deleteBarButtonItem.ItemClick](https://docs.devexpress.com/WindowsForms/DevExpress.XtraBars.BarItem.ItemClick) event handler.
+- Use `SecuredEFCoreObjectSpace` to save all changes to the database in the [saveBarButtonItem.ItemClick](https://docs.devexpress.com/WindowsForms/DevExpress.XtraBars.BarItem.ItemClick) event handler and delete the current object in the [deleteBarButtonItem.ItemClick](https://docs.devexpress.com/WindowsForms/DevExpress.XtraBars.BarItem.ItemClick) event handler.

 ``` csharp
 private void SaveBarButtonItem_ItemClick(object sender, DevExpress.XtraBars.ItemClickEventArgs e) {